14 Awesome Things To Do In Nusa Penida – The Ultimate Guide

 WHERE TO FIND ANGEL’S BILLABONG & WHAT TO EXPECT

 The Angel’s Billabong Beach can be found on the far most western tip of Nusa Penida’s coastline.

-When you arrive to the carpark on the cliffs you will be asked to pay a parking fee of 5,000 Rupiah.
-There are sign posts leading the way down the steps to Angel’s Billabong, so you won’t get lost.
+When you arrive at the carpark on the cliffs you will be asked to pay a parking fee of 5,000 Rupiah.
+There are signposts leading the way down the steps to Angel’s Billabong, so you won’t get lost.

 There are a number of viewpoints of Angel’s Billabong, my personal favourite was down in the infinity pool itself.
 The water is clear as crystal and the temperature was nice and warm on a crisp early morning.

 CLICK HERE to see the full blog post of Angel’s Billabong.

 Broken Beach Nusa Penida is one of many awesome locations on the island and it is not to be missed!
-The natural bridge stretches over turquoise waters that flows in and out of the arch way, hence the name Broken Beach.
+The natural bridge stretches over turquoise waters that flow in and out of the archway, hence the name Broken Beach.